Spanish airlift of 1936: Modus operandi

 Initially, the flights were taking place between Tetuan and Seville (200 km).
 However, once the airfield in Jérez de la Frontera had been restored to use in early August, flights from Morocco were re-directed there (140 km).
 This allowed them to make savings on fuel.
 Because of their low cruising speed, the Dornier seaplanes were employed on the route from Ceuta to Algeciras (30 km); as they were wearing out quickly, later they were withdrawn from service altogether.
 Normally a one-way flight took around one hour to Seville and 40 minutes to Jerez.
 Aircraft were usually flying at an altitude of 2,500-3,000 meters, mostly to avoid fire from anti-aircraft guns mounted on Republican warships patrolling the straits.
 Protection was initially provided by Nieuport Ni-52 machines, stationed in Larache and Tetuan.
 Later they were joined by German Heinkel H-51 and by Italian Fiat CR 32 fighters.
 As it was inefficient to provide cover for a single aircraft, transport planes were usually flying in a group.
 Most aircraft were flying a number of round-trip flights per day.
 One source claims that when in service, an average Junkers was doing 3-4 rounds daily.
-However, given that there were 868 two-way flights done by Luftwaffe and recorded until October 11, the daily average per aircraft is around 0.6.
+However, given that there were 868 two-way flights done by the Germans and recorded until October 11, the daily average per aircraft is around 0.6.
 This suggests that days of intense flying were interchanging with days spent on the ground, when a plane was undergoing maintenance, repairs and refueling.

 Problems

 The largest single problem was shortages of fuel.
 Some amount was available in stocks; efforts were made to purchase as much as possible from the Portuguese and from the British in Gibraltar; Some quantities were delivered by German tankers.
 Improvised measures involved blending air fuel with various fluids, typically benzol, and then rolling drums to make sure both components mixed up properly.
 With airport infrastructure not ready to handle so heavy traffic, in Jérez sherry pumps were used to refuel the aircraft; however, their speed was dramatically slow, some 3 liters per minute.
 Another major problem was the Saharan sand, responsible for excess wear out of hardware; there was no solution found, except covering the engines when idle.
 Extreme heat made maintenance service difficult during the day, and much work was carried out by night.
-Occasionally, the interiors of the aircraft had to be cleaned, as soldiers transported frequently went sick when airborne.
+Every some time the interiors of the aircraft had to be cleaned, as soldiers transported frequently went sick when airborne.
 The Republican air force proved to be the least of their problems.
 Though the Malaga air commander demanded “a good hunting squad” to be relocated to his airbase, the Republican air command did not react.
 There was not a single case of Republican aircraft attacking the Nationalist airlift.
 Exact losses are unclear; it is known that the Germans lost only 1 Junkers in an airfield collision.
 A few machines may have been lost by the Italians, though none in combat.